US and South Korea close ranks on common global issues during Blinken visit

 “We reiterate our call for the complete denuclearization of the Korean Peninsula and demand that North Korea abandon its nuclear weapons, existing nuclear programs, and any other WMD and ballistic missile programs in a complete, verifiable, and irreversible manner in accordance with all relevant UN Security Council resolutions,” the G7 ministers said.

-Both Pyongyang and Moscow have denied the accusations that North Korea has been providing Russia with munitions.
+Both North Korea and Russia have denied the accusations that North Korea has been providing Russia with munitions.

 On China, the G7 adopted a very similar line to that held by the U.S. — that members are willing to work productively with Beijing as long as it respects international rules and regulations.